LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/provisioning.md

 indicator: both
 ---

-To leverage the full functionality of the LivePerson Functions platform, we require to perform some provisioning tasks.
-This process needs to be performed by a Conversational Cloud Admin, and it happens during the initial agreement to the terms of use.
-Furthermore, we may perform partial provisioning in the future if new features require them.
-This process will happen in the background during login to the UI.
+You must perform your first sign-in to the LivePerson Functions platform with a Conversational Cloud Admin account.
+During your initial agreement to the terms of use, we automatically provision your LivePerson Functions environment.

 <img src="img/functions/functions_ui_terms_of_use.png" alt="Functions: Terms of Use" style="width:100%;"/>